Manikantan-S/COA-Mini-Project/README.md

 	libraries.
 	Choosen language is Python as it supports to OOP and having inbuilt libraries related to GUI.

-	More information is present in the "Traffic_Management.pdf" file.

 # Contributors :